eclipse-zenoh/zenoh-plugin-ros1/README.md

 sudo apt install -y ros-base
 ```

-There is a set of example utilities illustarating bridge in operation.
+There is a set of example utilities illustrating bridge in operation.
 Here is a description on how to configure the following schema:

 ```raw